For consumers For business

 Final thoughts

 The tragic events at Rana Plaza didn’t occur simply because the structure of the building was unsafe.
 Rather, it was possible because the very structures that inform interactions between workers and management are highly unstable and unequal.
-After Rana Plaza, big companies donated millions, intended as compensation for victimsbut surely it would make more sense to provide a decent wage and safe working conditions in the first place?
+After Rana Plaza, big companies donated millions, intended as compensation for victimsbut surely it would make more sense to provide a living wage and safe working conditions in the first place?

 Despite the fact that the cost of living in certain countries may be lower, the salaries paid in the textile industry still don’t provide an adequate level of comfort for a worker to exist with basic dignity, hygiene, or health.
 No matter which way we look at it, no matter where we place the blamewhen we purchase fast fashion, we are often participating in a system that leads to the chronic exploitation and humiliation of some of the world’s most vulnerable inhabitants.